 - Name format—Configure the name format for users.
 You can also allow users to customize their format.

-- S/MIME—Enable S/MIME encryption for sending and receiving emails and allow users to upload their own certificates.
+- S/MIME—Turn on S/MIME encryption for sending and receiving emails and allow users to upload their own certificates.

 - POP and IMAP access: Disable POP and IMAP access for users (see IMAP and POP access).

 - Outlook & BlackBerry Support: Enable G Suite Sync and G Suite Connector for users.

 - Automatic forwarding: Specify whether users can automatically forward incoming email to another address (see Disable automatic forwarding).

 - Offline Gmail: Enable offline Gmail for users.

 - Allow per-user outbound gateways: Allow users to send mail through an external SMTP.

 - Image URL proxy whitelist: (top-level org only) Create and maintain a whitelist of internal URLs that bypasses proxy protection (see Image URL proxy whitelist setting).

 The controls on the Gmail advanced settings page vary depending on the type of setting you need to configure.
 For the Setup and End User Access sections, you can make changes directly within the Gmail advanced settings page using check boxes, options, and text boxes.